-The municipality is reviewing its Integrated Waste Management Plan (IWMP).
-The municipality has not yet developed strategies to reduce, re-use and recycle solid waste due to vandalism of infrastructure that has taken place in the landfill site.
+The municipality has reviewed and adopted the Integrated Waste Management Plan (IWMP).
+The municipality has not yet developed strategies for reduce, re-use and recycle solid waste due to vandalism of infrastructure that has taken place in the landfill site.
 The solid waste removal is rendered internally by the municipality.